leelieber2025/scFair/docs/api/index.md

 import scfair as scf
 ```

-Public surface: top-level names in `scfair.__all__` and the `scf.pp` submodule.
+Public surface: the four names below, plus `scfair.__version__`.
+Everything
-Other internal modules are not part of the stable API.
+else in `scfair.pp` (resolution/mode helpers, the structure-based `k`
+estimator, raw-count snapshotting, ...) is an internal implementation detail
+used by `highly_variable_genes` and is not documented here.
 Narrative usage:
 {doc}`../user_guide/index`.

 ## Preprocessing (`scfair.pp`)